sporto/planetproto/exercises/080_constructor_functions/problem.md

 ----------

 Write a program that:
-- Defines an 'Animal' function
+- Defines an 'machine' function
-- Creates an instance of Animal called 'cat'
+- Creates an instance of machine called 'robot'
-- Asserts the result of `(cat instanceof Animal)`
+- Asserts the result of `(robot instanceof machine)`

 Boilerplate
 -----------